 Did you know that your business can save on taxes by not paying sales taxes on certain products you buy?
 Depending on the state where you do business and the types of products you buy, you could save from 4% to 10% on state and local taxes for qualified products.
 The savings come on items your business purchases for resale or components you buy to make something for resale.

 To get these savings on sales taxes, you must apply to your state for a sales tax certificate.
-A sales tax certificate may also be called a reseller's certificate, reseller's license, or a tax-exempt certificate, depending on your state.
+A sales tax certificate may also be called a resale certificate, reseller's permit, reseller's license, or a tax-exempt certificate, depending on your state.
 It allows your business to buy or rent property or services tax-free when the property or service is resold or re-rented.

-Let's say you buy products at wholesale prices and resell them at retail price.
+Let's say you buy products at wholesale prices and resell them at retail prices.
 Or maybe you buy parts and put them together to make products to sell.
-For example, a shoemaker buys component parts used in the shoes she sells; she may be able to buy these parts tax-free by getting a sales tax certificate.
+For example, a shoemaker buys leather and laces used in the shoes she sells; she may be able to buy these parts tax-free by getting a sales tax certificate.

 When you buy products for your business, you would typically be required to pay sales tax on them.
 But you are not using them in your business: You are reselling these products at retail price.
 To avoid paying sales tax, you must file an application to your state to be exempt from sales tax on these purchases.

-Then, when you buy at wholesale, you must show the wholesaler your sales tax certificate, and you won't be charged sales tax.
+Then, when you buy at wholesale, you must show the wholesaler your sales tax certificate to the vendor, and you won't be charged sales tax.
 Most businesses that accept sales tax certificates keep a record of them for frequent buyers; in some cases, you may need to note your certificate number each time you buy.
 If a particular vendor has locations in several states, you may be able to get a multi-state certificate.

 States vary in the products and services that may be considered exempt from sales tax.
 Some states have limits on the type of products that can be purchased without paying sales taxes.

 How to Qualify for a Sales Tax Certificate